Fundamentals of Data Science II

 CRN 16768

 This course builds on CSCI E-101, giving students a solid foundation for advanced data modeling, machine learning, and artificial intelligence (AI).
-The course focuses on the methods of modern computational statistics underpinning advanced data science.
-In the twenty-first century, these powerful, computationally intensive algorithms are both practical and widely used.
-These algorithms enable us to explore and model the large, complex datasets commonly encountered in the real world today.
-The focus of this course is on methods to address the exploration, inference, and modeling challenges arising from the analysis of increasingly complex datasets.
-Approaches to large-scale computational statistical inference are discussed, include maximum likelihood, modern resampling methods, and Bayesian models.
-The properties and behavior of the rich family of linear models and Bayesian models, foundational to many statistical, machine learning, and AI algorithms are surveyed.
-Additionally, time series models are explored.
-The course employs a combination of theory and hands-on experience using Python programming tools.
-The focus is on foundational computational statistical algorithms, statistical inference methods, and effective visualization methods.
+The focus of this course is data exploration and inference methods for understanding and interpreting complex relationships in modern datasets.
+Datasets are becoming more complex and data analysis tools and methods are evolving rapidly with the introduction of generative AI.
+As a result there is an increasing need for understanding and interpretation of complex results in order to make confident inferences.
+The focus of this course is on twenty-first century methods for exploratory data analysis (EDA), inference and modeling arising from the analysis of increasingly complex datasets encountered in today's world.
+Specific areas explored in this course include large-scale computational statistical inference for exploring and understanding complex data; graphical methods for exploring complex data and presenting results; modern resampling methods and Bayesian models for inference and exploration; and properties and models for analysis of complex time series.
+The course includes a combination of theory and hands-on experience using Python programming tools.
+The focus is on foundational computational statistical algorithms, statistical inference methods, and effective visualization and exploration methods.
 The hands-on component of the course uses the Python packages, NumPy, Pandas, Seaborn, Statsmodels, and PyMC3, along with selected other open-source packages.
+An independent project is required for all students registering for graduate credit.

 Credits: 4